July 8, 2021

 - Périgueux Hall, which has two bathrooms per suite, will be used as designed with four residents per suite.

 - Anthony Frederick Hall will be reserved to provide isolation space in case students are diagnosed with COVID-19 and unable to travel home.

-How will students be housed together this spring?
+How will students be housed together this Fall 2021?

-We will take your building preferences, as submitted on your housing application, into consideration when making final assignments.
-We also know you are looking forward to living with your selected roommate(s).
-We will place confirmed roommate pairs next door to each other whenever possible.
+We will take your building preferences, as submitted on your housing application, and what you are eligible for, into consideration when making final room assignments.

 Will I be assigned the building/room I selected during the room selection process?

 Move-in times will be between 10 a.m.-4 p.m. and 7 p.m.-10 p.m. on the following dates: